 Rejoice!
 It’s Easter.

 Or is it?

 As one Lent — the Lent of the West — leans into the finish line, another Lent — the Lent of the Orthodox East — is just warming up.
 Some years the two Easters fall on the same Sunday, but often, as a result of a centuries-old disagreement, they diverge.
 This year Eastern Orthodox Christians will celebrate “their” Easter four Sundays after “ours.”

-At a recent roundtable discussion among Orthodox and Roman Catholic leaders in Rome, many expressed the hope that the two traditions might agree to a common date by the year 2,000.
+At a round-table discussion among Orthodox and Roman Catholic leaders in Rome some decades ago, many expressed the hope that the two traditions might agree to a common date by the year 2,000.